an Independent Montessori School on the North Coast

 Upper Elementary Math & PE

 Holly knew she wanted to work with children early on in her college career.
 She received her Bachelor of Science in Mathematics and a minor in Education before going on to get her Masters in Education and Single Subject teaching Credential in Mathematics, all at UC Santa Cruz.
 She taught mathematics at a public school in Scotts Valley, CA and loved working with children, but she wanted to work more collaboratively with the students and connect with them on an individual basis.
 While pursing her professional career in teaching she also was very passionate about all things athletic with a focus on soccer.
 After playing college soccer she went on to coach Fort Bragg High School girls soccer and now the Mendocino High School girls team as well as the co-ed Middle School team.
-She feels that by working at the Montessori school she will be able to work with students both academically and athletically in a way that feels more authentic to who she is and how she wants to inspire the youth.
+She feels that by working at the Montessori school she is able to work with students both academically and athletically in a way that feels more authentic to who she is and how she wants to inspire the youth.
 She is excited to integrate, learn, and grow from the Montessori program.
+Holly welcomed her first child, Claire in September 2022.

 Contact: Holly@montessoridelmar.org